 With Colorado ranked 49th out of 51 for prevalence of mental illness, there are a lot of people who need help.
 At least the access to care scores higher at 17th, although it can still be difficult utilizing it.
 If you know you already need help, you should definitely seek it out.
 If you’re suffering from severe depression, anxiety, or need life advice, online therapy can help.

-It’s becoming harder for us to get the help we need, but luckily, there are sites that can make it a whole lot easier.
-One of those sites is ReGain, and they are here to help you.
+It’s becoming harder for us to get the help we need, but luckily, there are sites like ReGain that can make it a whole lot easier.
 Whether you need help for depression, are dealing with divorce, or need help while you’re at the coffee shop, Regain can help.